DrBalcony-Dev/nova-commons/Messages.md

-# Notification System - DrBalcony NovaCommon
+# Message System - DrBalcony NovaCommon

-A professional, extensible notification system built for Laravel applications using the Strategy pattern and DTOs for type safety.
+A professional, extensible message system built for Laravel applications using the Strategy pattern and DTOs for type safety.

 ## Features

-- **Multi-channel support**: Email, SMS, and Call notifications
+- **Multi-channel support**: Email, SMS, and Call messages
-- **Template-based or content-based** notifications
+- **Template-based or content-based** messages
 - **Strategy pattern** for easy extensibility
 - **Strong typing** with DTOs and strict type declarations
 - **RabbitMQ integration** for reliable message delivery